vedph/epicod/docs/clauss.md

 - for text, `br` is not followed by `b`, but directly by a text node.
 The text can be Latin, Greek, or a mix of the two.

 - metadata: in general their value is a text node preceded by a sibling `b` element with their name.
 See the following subsections for special metadata.
 Metadata names should be trimmed, the end `:` removed, and eventually split at `/`.
+A comment can be found in a `details` element after the inscription's `p` element.
+Yet, sometimes the details element is found inside `p` (e.g. Galatia CIL 03, 06813 = D 01038 = AE 1888, 00090 = Gerion-2014-199).

 ### Metadatum: dating/to